Cuneo railway station

-Cuneo railway station, or Cuneo Altipiano railway station (Stazione di Cuneo or Stazione di Cuneo Altipiano), is the main station serving the city and comune of Cuneo, in the Piedmont region, northwestern Italy.
+Cuneo railway station, or Cuneo Altipiano railway station (Stazione di Cuneo or Stazione di Cuneo Altipiano), is the main station serving the city and comune of Cuneo, in the Piedmont region of northwestern Italy.
 Opened in 1937, it is the junction of the Fossano–Cuneo, Savigliano–Cuneo, Cuneo–Ventimiglia and Cuneo–Mondovì railways.

-The station is currently managed by Rete Ferroviaria Italiana (RFI).
-However, the commercial area of the passenger building is managed by Centostazioni.
-Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+The station is currently managed by Rete Ferroviaria Italiana (RFI), and the commercial area of the passenger building by Centostazioni, while the train services are operated by Trenitalia.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 The other station in the city, Cuneo Gesso, forms part of the Cuneo–Mondovì railway, and is not far from the hamlet of Borgo San Giuseppe (formerly Borgo Gesso).

 Location

 Cuneo railway station is situated in Piazzale della Libertà, west of the city.

 History

 The station was opened on 7 November 1937 by the Communications Minister, Antonio Stefano Benni, together with the new Madonna Olmo–Plateau Cuneo–Borgo San Dalmazzo line, which replaced the old Cuneo Gesso–Boves–Borgo San Dalmazzo line.